am-codez/Obsidian-2024/publish/COGS 200.md

 	    - receiver/distinuation (human gaze)
 	    - effect (human stops/goes)

+- Hockett's Design Features for Language
-- Language; missing one feature means it’s communication:
+	- Missing one feature means it’s communication
+	- Human Language includes:
-    - A dedicated communicative channel (e.g., vocal-auditory for spoken languages, manual visual for sign languages)
+	    1. A dedicated communicative channel (e.g., vocal-auditory for spoken languages, manual visual for sign languages)
-    - Broadcast transmission & directional reception
+	    2. Broadcast transmission & directional reception
-    - Rapid fading (transistorises)
+	    3. Rapid fading (transistorises)
-    - Interchangeability
+	    4. Interchangeability
-    - Total feedback
+	    5. Total feedback
+		    - When someone speaks a language, they are fully aware of the sounds and meanings of what they are saying, and they can hear and process every aspect of their speech, allowing them to adjust based on their own auditory experience
+		    - Important because this helps us internalise communication patterns crucial for organising thinking and communicating effectively
-    - Specialization
+	    6. Specialization
-    - Semanticity
+	    7. Semanticity

-- Human language: fundamental property of human cognition
+	- Non-specific communication features include:
+		1. Arbitrariness
+			- Word meaning arbitrary but agreed on, e.g. table
-	- Iconicity: Word or sign looks like what it means
-		- E.g. drink in ASL or gulp in English
+			- Contrast with iconicity where a word or sign looks like what it means, E.g. drink in ASL, gulp in English
-	- Arbitrariness: Word meaning arbitrary but agreed on
-		- E.g. table
-    - Discreteness
+	    2. Discreteness
+	    3. Productivity/Creativity
+		    - Using finite set of discrete units, language users create and understand an infinite number of new utterances (e.g. words and sentences)
-    - Productivity
+		    - E.g. yeet, tip-flation
-    - Duality of patterning
+	    4. Duality of patterning
+		    - Language is composed of basic meaningless units (vowel sounds) to form larger nits (words) that have arbitrary meaning
-    - Cultural transmission
+	    5. Cultural transmission
-    - Learnability
+	    6. Learnability
+	    7. Displacement
-    - Displacement: Referring to events remote in space, time, or reality
+		    - Referring to events remote in space, time, or reality
+		    - E.g. It's raining in New York right now
+		    - E.g. Tom will eat eggs tomorow
-    - Prevarication
+	    8. Prevarication
-    - Reflexiveness
+	    9. Reflexiveness

 - Animal communication:
-    - Innate (e.g. barking)
+    - Mostly innate (e.g. barking)
         - One exception, song birds: will still try as communication style is innate but will only come up with broken version for its species
+    - Limit extent
     - Fixed repertoire of signals
     - About here and now
         - One exception is bees: not what if or discussing past events, but can communicate forms of displacement (space)

--   Hockett describes design-feature #5 “total feedback”
-	- “The speaker of a language hears, by total feedback, everything of linguistic relevance in what he himself says”
-	- Important, since it makes possible the so-called internalization of   communicative behavior that constitutes at least a major portion of  “thinking”
-- Key feature of language is its ability to represent the world, to say how things are, and to say that they are a certain way even when they are not that way (to misrepresent the world)
-- We ask questions, make demands, express emotions, so, language is much more than just a representational system - it's part of a system that generates the ideas that can be communicated in language

 ### Free Will and Intelligence
 - COGS is an interdisciplinary and collaborative approach to understanding and designing systems that think and act intelligently